 VENTURE SUPPORT ROLES

-YCCI Fellows are graduate and professional school students who provide business planning, financial modeling, strategy assistance, competitive assessments, market sizing, business model creation and marketing plan development to faculty startups.
-YCCI Fellows receive access to mentors at top-tier consulting firms and accepted students receive a stipend for their work.
-This program is supported by the Yale Center for Clinical Investigation.
+Venture Creation Associates are graduate and professional school students who provide business planning, financial modeling, strategy assistance, competitive assessments, market sizing, business model creation and marketing plan development under the direction of the OCR new venture group with input from expert venture mentors and entrepreneurs-in-residence.

 Business of Biotech

 Business of Biotech is a workshop series that introduces grad students, postdocs and faculty to the core skills and building blocks to translate their research to the marketplace.
 This lecture and workshop series is designed to provide researchers in the life sciences with a comprehensive introduction to the bioscience business environment by exploring the process of transforming a scientific idea into a value-generating product.